 - If the swimmer starts wandering off course, try to attract their attention to this fact and indicate to them the correct course/position.
 If they try and nudge you off course or try and swim too close to the kayak, motion, or shout to them to move away from the boat.

 - Be aware that a cross wind affects a kayak significantly more than a swimmer and can blow the boat onto the swimmer.
 If you are continually blown towards them then consider swapping and paddling on the other side of them.
 Only do this with the agreement of the swimmer and remember that some swimmers only breathe to one side and putting the kayak on the wrong side will mean they will be unable to follow you.

 - Paddlers should compensate for a cross wind by adjusting their course towards the side the wind is blowing from.
 The degree of off-set will depend on the strength of the wind.
-Failing to compensate for a cross wind can lead to competitors swimming further than they need to in order to finish the race.
-A tail wind can prove tricky for paddlers and it is quite possible that back paddling will be required to stay alongside a swimmer.
-In anything apart from calm weather stopping to feed can lead to a swimmer drifting off course so paddlers need to ensure that giving food and drinks is done quickly and efficiently.
+Failing to compensate for a cross wind can lead to competitors swimming further than they need to finish the race.
+A tail wind can prove tricky for paddlers, and it is quite possible that back paddling will be required to stay alongside a In anything apart from calm weather, stopping to feed can lead to a swimmer drifting off course so paddlers need to ensure that giving food and drinks is done quickly and efficiently.
 Paddlers must not impede the progress of other swimmers and must follow instructions issued by event officials.

 General safety cover at circuit swims